pulssolidarite/Hera-64-bits/README.md

 xserver-xorg-input-joystick allows mouse control with the gamepad AnyDesk ensures secure and reliable remote desktop connections for maintenace

-`$ sudo apt-get install arp-scan xserver-xorg-input-joystick anydesk`
+`$ sudo apt-get install arp-scan xserver-xorg-input-joystick`

 > arp-scan needs to have root permissions.
 > `# visudo`